 Summary: Maintain current daily or weekly backups (QBB) and also keep some old archived monthly QBB files.
-Run Rebuild Data and run Verify Data from time to time.
+Run Verify Data and run Rebuild Data from time to time.
 Make copies of the QBW file for certain items that might be missing from a QBB.

-If you are planning on upgrading QBDT soon, please first send the older version to us to minimize any potential version conflicts.
+If you are planning on upgrading QBDT soon, please first send the older version of your QuickBooks file to us, to minimize any potential version conflicts.

 Do not send a QBA (Accountant’s Copy) file.
 This requires both client and CPA to be running the same, identical QB software.